icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

 3. Change this up as you see fit.
 4. Here are some examples of what I did:
     ```css
-    #Changed the background-color and color of my text
+    /*Changed the background-color and color of my text*/
     body {
         background-color: #1e1e1e;
         color: #aeaeae;
     }
-    #Changed my link color
+    /*Changed my link color*/
     a {
     text-decoration: none;
     color: #d2d2d2;